 This is where this shampoo really stands out.
 It smells amazing and the smell lingers for hours.
 About 4 hours after washing my hair with this product, I leant forward causing my hair to fall on my face.
 As I inhaled the beautiful aroma of Awapuhi floated up my nostrils.
 Mmm!
 This product smells fresh, delicate and most of all natural.

 Simply use a small blob of this shampoo and rub into your hair and scalp.
 It lathers easily and produces a decent amount of foam, but not so much that it takes forever to rinse it.
 You shouldn't need to repeat this so simply pat your hair dry and dry as usual.

 The product does add body to your hair - my short, layered hair tends to go a bit wavy with this product due to the body it adds, but it looks good.
 My hair looks healthy, shiny and smells wonderful.

 Awapuhi or white ginger: Hawaiian blossom renowned for adding shine to the hair.

-Chamomile is also used to treat allergies, as well as being used for its relaxing/soothing properties.
+Chamomile: Chamomile is also used to treat allergies, as well as being used for its relaxing/soothing properties.
 It is often recommended that blondes wash their hair with chamomile, which is said to lighten and enhance their colour.